mreishus/demon_spirit_umbrella/README.md

 * Drag and drop does not work.
 * Players should not see what piece their opponents are selecting.
 * Cards with longer names have  a smaller font to avoid line wrapping, however there is still some minor visual shifting that's annoying.
+* Add a chat window?
+* Games don't seem to be dying out even when left alone for hours.
+Could be related to the :ping for vs computer games?
+(Possible fix implemented)
+* No chess timer.

 # Organization